-According to OSHA, an injury can be considered work-related if an event or exposure in the work environment either caused or contributed to it or significantly aggravated a pre-existing injury or illness.
+According to the Occupational Safety and Health Administration (OSHA), an injury can be considered work-related if an event or exposure in the work environment either caused or contributed to it or significantly aggravated a pre-existing injury or illness.
 So in a nutshell, work-related injuries are those caused or made worse by accidents or conditions in the workplace.

-If you got injured at work, the law says you’re entitled to workers comp benefits.
+If you got injured at work, you’re most likely eligible for workers comp benefits.
 But first, you need to prove that it really is a work-related injury.
 Claiming that you were injured at work is easy but proving it is another story.

 One of the most common struggles for injured employees is proving that their injury is indeed work-related.
 Employers and insurance companies are known to deny workers comp claims because they deem it’s not work-related.
 As the injured worker, it’s your job to prove otherwise.